tgvashworth/fetch-engine/README.md

 ## Developing Fetch Engine

 - Clone the repo: `git clone https://github.com/tgvashworth/fetch-engine.git`
-- `cd fetch-engine && npm install`
+- `cd fetch-engine`
+- `yarn`
 - To run the tests, you need a [Sauce Labs](https://saucelabs.com) account.
 Follow the [zuul documentation](https://github.com/defunctzombie/zuul/wiki/Cloud-testing) instructions.
-- `npm test` to check it's all working
+- `yarn test` to check it's all working

-Fetch Engine uses [TypeScript](https://www.typescriptlang.org/).
+`fetch-engine` uses [TypeScript](https://www.typescriptlang.org/).
 To help you write great code, I'd recommend that you get a plugin for your editor or use an IDE like [VS Code](https://code.visualstudio.com/).

-Every commit should pass `npm test`.
+Every commit should pass `yarn test`.
 We use [ghooks](https://github.com/gtramontina/ghooks) to enforce this.

 ### Compiling & running tests locally

 There is a `tsc` watch task you can run to build files as they change:

 ```
-$ npm run watch
+$ yarn watch
 ```

 Your editor may do this for you.